jaeyk/regression-analysis-with-time-series-data/README.md

 **Figure 3.
 Dictionary-based methods analysis**

-- **TBD: Update this subsection as Figure 3 now includes information on the Agenda (National Council of La Raza newsletter).**
+- **TBD: Scanned, digitized, and analyzed the Agenda (National Council of La Raza newsletter) data.**

 Before moving into a more serious statistical analysis, I checked some assumptions I made about the research design.
 Figure 2 shows that the percentage of the federal budget for education, employment, and social service plunged after the Reagan cuts.
 (This amount shows a slight decrease during the Carter administration, as he was forced to reduce social programs due to budget constraints.)
 Reagan made these reductions more dramatic and consistent throughout the 1980s.
 A more specific analysis of the budget change shows that programs empowering minority communities, such as the Comprehensive Employment Training Act, were critically hurt by the budget cuts.
 I did not include a more detailed analysis of these policies owing to spatial constraints.
 This evidence is important for seeing the budget cut as a major intervention.